 County’s "heritage resources" and are economic and social

-Native American hunting camps and long-term settlements, the
+county, which includes Native American hunting camps and long-term

-tidewater plantations of George Washington and George Mason, Civil
+settlements, the tidewater plantations of George Washington and

-counterpart Dunn Loring.
-Recording, preserving, and studying this
+19th century counterpart Dunn Loring.
+Recording, preserving, and

-evidence enriches the quality of life in Fairfax County by putting
+studying this evidence enriches the quality of life in Fairfax

-residents in touch with their heritage, providing residents and
+County by putting residents in touch with their heritage, providing

-property owners with a sense of temporal stability and
+residents and property owners with a sense of temporal stability

 commitment to place and community.
 This public stewardship